‘Science is everything’

 Born in Ekiti State, Nigeria, Omotuyi was interested in science from a young age.
 One of his neighbors was a professor whose children were in training for medical lab science.
 They discussed their work with Omotuyi, kick-starting his fascination with how the world worked.

 “In Africa, everything was voodoo until you understood what exactly what was going on,” he said.
 “That somebody could sit down and explain to me how the cells work, how tissues work, how organs interconnect into systems — that was fascinating.”

-After completing his doctorate in biochemistry from the University of Berlin, Omotuyi applied for a Japanese government Ministry of Education, Culture, Sports, Science and Technology scholarship in 2009.
+After completing his doctorate in biochemistry from the University of Benin, Nigeria, Omotuyi applied for a Japanese government Ministry of Education, Culture, Sports, Science and Technology scholarship in 2009.
 Through the program, scientists from all over the world conduct research in Japan.
 After several stages of interviews, Omotuyi was one of five applicants chosen for a position at Nagasaki University to work toward his second doctoral degree in pharmaceutical science.